Fallout: New Vegas: Role-playing mechanics

-At the start of the game, the player can customize the courier's appearance by choosing their gender, age, and race.
+At the start of the game, the player can customize the courier's appearance by choosing their gender, age, and race (Asian, White, Black, or Hispanic).
 They can then allocate points into seven primary attributes: strength, perception, endurance, charisma, intelligence, agility, and luck.
 These attributes are known as SPECIAL stats.
 There are 13 secondary attributes whose point totals are affected by SPECIAL stats: barter, energy weapons, explosives, guns, lockpick, medicine, melee weapons, repair, science, sneak, speech, survival, and unarmed.
 If the player has a high intelligence stat, for example, they will be more proficient in the medicine, repair, and science skills at the beginning of the game.
 The player can add more points into skill stats whenever they earn enough experience points to level up.
 Experience points can be earned through several methods, such as killing an enemy or completing a quest.
 When the player reaches an even-numbered level, they can select a permanent, beneficial upgrade known as a perk.
-For example, the perk Rapid Reload increases the reload speed for guns by 25 percent.
+For example, the Rapid Reload perk increases the reload speed for guns by 25 percent.

-The player's decisions made throughout the game have an impact on the development of the story and game environment, representing a high degree of player choice and freedom.
 The player can initiate conversations with NPCs in the form of dialogue trees.
 For example, early in the game a doctor tells the player that they nursed them back to health and looked through their belongings for identification.
 The player can then choose to respond with one of the following dialogue options: "Thanks for patching me up, Doc.", "You shouldn't have gone through my stuff.", and "What do I do now?"
-Some response options are only available if the player has enough points in a certain stat, such as 50 points in the Barter stat to ask a shopkeeper for a discount.
+Some response options are only available if the player has enough points in a certain stat, such as 50 points in the Barter stat to ask a shopkeeper for a discount, or an Intelligence of 7 to impress someone.
 The responses the player chooses during conversations with NPCs as well as any previous actions determine their reputation among the in-game factions.
 For example, if the player decides to help a faction, they may be given new armor or access to a secret base.
 If the player's actions are perceived as detrimental, a faction might send assassins to try and kill the player.
-Some factions dislike one another; if the player is helpful to one faction, they may be unable to complete quests for another faction.
+Some factions dislike one another; if the player is helpful to one, they may be unable to complete quests for another.
 Reputation extends to companions; some companions will leave the player if a specific faction dislikes the player.